objektwerks/akka.http.graphql/README.md

 Package and Run
 ---------------
 >This process sort of works, but is totally broken in step 3.
-1. sbt clean compile stage
+1. sbt universal:packageZipTarball
-2. ./target/universal/stage/bin/tripletail
+2. ./jvm/target/universal/scripts/bin/jvm
 3. open browser to http://127.0.0.1:7979

 Panes